-In 2020, website speed is more important than ever.
-Slow website speed kills conversions rate.
+In 2023, website speed is more important than ever.
+Slow website speed kills the conversions rate.
 It is obvious that a slow website will have a low number of conversions, and a low number of page visits.
 In fact, based on recent studies, around 40% of users will abandon a page that takes more than 3 seconds to load.

 Not only that, but the slow websites also put a major impact on website search engine rankings.
 It put a negative effect on SEO rankings.

 Why is website loading speed important?

 When a website visitor visits a slow-loading page, then he can quickly get frustrated with the page. and eventually, he will likely to abandon this website.
 That means, when it comes to page loading time, every second counts.
 Based on a recent study around 52% of internet users expect a website to load within 2 seconds or less.